 CONTROL METHODS

-For underneath Peterson's, try crumpled up paper towel, plastic grocery bag, tin foil, or latex paint.
+• To prevent nest building underneath the floor of Peterson nestboxes, try crumpled up paper towel, plastic grocery bag, tin foil, or latex paint.

-Stapling plastic window screening materials over vent holes might help.
+• Stapling plastic window screening material over vent holes might help.

-If wasps are in an unoccupied box, put a clear plastic bag over the entire box and tape it to the pole, then crush the wasps the next day or spray the wasps with a natural pyrethrum formulation (permethrin is synthetic).
+• If wasps are in an unoccupied box, put a clear plastic bag over the entire box and tape it to the pole, then crush the wasps the next day or spray the wasps with a natural pyrethrum formulation (permethrin is synthetic chemical.)

 OTHER OPTIONS that have been tried: